-Records relevant to the development of the NICR, ICRP, and/or CAP must be retained along with all grant specific documentation for a period of three (3) years from the end of the Grant Agreement.
+Records relevant to the development of the Federal NICR, must be retained along with all grant-specific documentation for a period of three (3) years from the end of the Grant Agreement.
 This requirement also pertains to subcontractor documentation.
-Refer to section N.2.
+Refer to section 0.2.
 Recordkeeping for additional information.